OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/python.md

     * Setting up CI: GitHub Actions or GitLab pipelines.
     * Updating the GitHub actions if necessary.
 * Dependencies
-    * Add [dependabot](https://docs.github.com/en/code-security/dependabot/) for GitHub Actions.
+    * Add [dependabot](https://docs.github.com/en/code-security/dependabot/) for GitHub Actions and for the dependencies.
 * Code formatting
     * Using [black](https://pypi.org/project/black/) check if the code is well formatted.
 If not open an issue suggestion to do it. `black --check .`
     * See also [autopep8](https://pypi.org/project/autopep8/).